Reservoir-Engineered Low-Threshold Quantum Energy Storage

 The interaction between the charger and the battery is mediated by a dissipative auxiliary mode $c$, characterized by a resonance frequency $\omega_c$ and damping rate $\kappa_c$, with Hamiltonian $\hat{H}_c=\delta_c\hat{c}^\dagger \hat{c}$.
 This strongly overdamped mode acts as a controllable, engineered reservoir that induces a purely dissipative coupling between the two subsystems.
 As explained in the Supplementary Materials, this arises when both the charger and the battery are coupled to $c$ through two nonlocal reservoirs with coupling rate $\Gamma$, producing an effective dissipative interaction between them \cite{PhysRevX.5.021025}.
+From this point onward, unless explicitly stated otherwise, we use the symmetric detuning convention $\delta_a=\delta$, $\delta_b=-\delta$, and $\delta_c=0$.